RabaTamas/MarketPlaceForAthletes/README.md

 The purpose of my thesis is to create a marketplace specifically for athletes.
 My thesis details the development process of a web application built on Python and Django, aimed at fulfilling these specific needs.

 # Technologies Used:
-Python, WebSocket, Django, JSON, JavaScript, AJAX, HTML, CSS, Bootstrap, SQLIte
+Python, WebSocket, Django, JSON, JavaScript, AJAX, HTML, CSS, Bootstrap, SQLite

 # Few pics about the market place:
 ![](chat.png)